 Delia Smith Coleslaw Recipe

 • Protein: 2g

-Nutrition information is estimated per serving (based on 10 servings).
+Nutrition is estimated per serving based on 10 servings.

-Can I use Greek yoghurt instead of soured cream?
+Can I use red cabbage instead of white?

+Delia Smith Coleslaw Recipe